cschleifer/22q_spatial_transcriptomic/README.md

 Analyses relating spatial patterns of gene expression from Allen Human Brain Atlas (AHBA) to fMRI markers of 22q11.2 Deletion Syndrome (22qDel)

 ## Overview
+Mouse model research suggests that deficits in specific neuronal cell types may underlie altered brain activity and behavior in humans with 22qDel.
+Specifically, multiple 22qDel mouse models converge on disruptions to parvalbumin expressing (PV+) inhibitory interneurons.
+There is also evidence from the 22qDel mouse model for disrupted long-range connectivity of excitatory pyramidal neurons (PN).
+In humans with 22qDel, PV+ and PN dysfunction may contribute to disrupted brain activity observable with fMRI, but direct invasive confirmation of this hypothesis is not feasible.
+Spatial transcriptomics provides a non-invasive means to relate human neuroimaging findings to typical patterns of brain gene expression.
+We can test the hypothesis that fMRI disruptions in 22qDel index regions normally enriched for specific neuronal marker genes (e.g. PVALB for PV+ interneurons).

+We will compute several measures from resting-state fMRI across a set of 718 cortical and subcortical parcels from the [CAB-NP atlas](https://github.com/ColeLab/ColeAnticevicNetPartition) -- specifically global brain connectivity (GBC), local connectivity/regional homogeneity (ReHo), and temporal variability (RSFA).
+Repository for first-level fMRI analyses can be found [here](https://github.com/cschleifer/22q_hoffman).
+Scripts in the current repository extract AHBA gene expression data from the same CAB-NP parcels using the [abagen toolbox](https://abagen.readthedocs.io/en/stable/usage.html), read these data along with parcellated fMRI measures, generate brain plots, and test spatial relationships between gene expression and fMRI group differences.

 ## Dependencies
 * requires wb_command for ciftiTools functions that read/plot MRI data.